dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### pageSize

-Defines the page size of the normalized image with the width and height in an int array.
+Defines the page size of the normalized image through an integer array.

 ```java
 int[] pageSize;